Touching video shows toddler rescuing twin

 A home surveillance video shows Bowdy trying for almost two minutes to free his brother from under the furniture -- eventually succeeding.
 The boys' parents posted the video to social media to highlight the importance of securing furniture to make homes childproof, they said.

-"We were hesitant to post this video initially," Ricky Shoff, the boys' father told CNN, "but a lot of parents have probably made the same mistake that we made, (they) don't have their furniture secure of bolted to a wall."
+"We were hesitant to post this video initially," Ricky Shoff, the boys' father told CNN, "but a lot of parents have probably made the same mistake that we made, (they) don't have their furniture secure or bolted to a wall."

 "Our house is very childproof, we are really cautious about all this stuff -- so it never really crossed out minds that something like this could happen," Shoff said.